uviclibraries/html-css/act-4.md

 <img src="images/act-4/flexbox-div-only.png" alt="flex example in div tag in browser">

 - Notice that, now, only the content within the `<div class="zuko-qualities">` is horizontal.
-The text does not look that great, but the goal is to show what flexboxes can do.
+The text does not look that great, but the goal with this experiment is to learn what flexboxes can do.
 - If you had two images, for example, and wanted them to sit side-by-side, you could create a `div` in your `about.html` file, and then place image links within the `div`.
 Then, in your `style.css` file, add `display:flex;` to the CSS declarations for your new `div`.
 By default, the images would sit horizontally in a row.
-- Flexboxes can be tricky to understand until you start playing with them to get a sense of how they work.
-As your web pages become more complicated, generally, the CSS ruls for your page will as well.
+- Flexboxes can be tricky to understand until you start playing with them.
+As your web pages become more complicated, generally, the CSS rules for your page will as well.
 - If you have the time, you can practice playing with flex boxes by working through the [W3Schools CSS Flexbox tutorial](https://www.w3schools.com/css/css3_flexbox.asp).

 <!-- [Note to DSC: I commented out this whole section because we already point students to the W3Schools site, which does a good job of working through the reasons why and in what circumstances you would use certain flex box values]